UnnateeJigneshSolanki/cyberlog/README.md

 2.2 - JIT vs AOT Compilation

 Flutter uses two compilation techniques to balance development speed and runtime performance.
-2.2.1 - Just-In-Time (JIT) Compilation
+2.2.1 - Just-In-Time (JIT) Compilation:
-Used during development while running the app on an emulator or device Compiles code while the application is running
+● Used during development while running the app on an emulator or device ● Compiles code while the application is running
-Enables Hot Reload, allowing instant UI and logic updates Helps developers test changes quickly without restarting the app 2.2.2 - Ahead-Of-Time (AOT) Compilation
+● Enables Hot Reload, allowing instant UI and logic updates ● Helps developers test changes quickly without restarting the app 2.2.2 - Ahead-Of-Time (AOT) Compilation:
-Used for release builds submitted to the Play Store or App Store Compiles Dart code into optimized native machine code before execution Results in faster startup time and smoother performance Improves efficiency and user experience in production Flutter uses JIT to improve developer productivity and AOT to ensure high performance for end users.
+● Used for release builds submitted to the Play Store or App Store ● Compiles Dart code into optimized native machine code before execution ● Results in faster startup time and smoother performance ● Improves efficiency and user experience in production.

+- Flutter uses JIT to improve developer productivity and AOT to ensure high performance for end users.

 2.3 - Code Implementation – Even/Odd Checker App
-The Even/Odd Checker App implements the concepts learned in Session 2..
+The Even/Odd Checker App implements the concepts learned in Session 2.

 The implementation includes:
-A TextField to accept a numeric value from the user
+● A TextField to accept a numeric value from the user ● An ElevatedButton to trigger the even/odd check
-An ElevatedButton to trigger the even/odd check Conversion of user input from String to integer
+● Conversion of user input from String to integer
-Use of if-else conditional logic to check whether the number is divisible by 2 Storage of the result message in a String variable Display of the result using a Text widget
+● Use of if-else conditional logic to check whether the number is divisible by 2 ● Storage of the result message in a String variable
+● Display of the result using a Text widget
-Use of string interpolation to format the output message dynamically This implementation demonstrates how Dart logic interacts with Flutter UI components to create a simple, interactive application.
+● Use of string interpolation to format the output message dynamically This implementation demonstrates how Dart logic interacts with Flutter UI components to create a simple, interactive application.

 (screenshots)- ![session2](https://github.com/user-attachments/assets/64345476-3f6f-48b6-a198-38beb9895dfc)
 ![session2(1)](https://github.com/user-attachments/assets/48033e9c-a980-4a60-b92e-e1ed9a84490d)